joey-dafforn/Tidder/README.md

 - [X] The current signed in user will be persisted across restarts
 - [X] Each tweet should display the relative timestamp for each tweet "8m", "7h"
 - [X] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-- [ ] Links in tweets are clickable.
+- [X] Links in tweets are clickable.
 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Timestamp is the same as twitter- shown in min/hours.
+EX: 5m instead of 01/02/2018

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):
+- [X] Mentions, hashtags and links are highlighted in blue (links are also clickable) Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1.